ufidon/crypt/labs/proj/README.md

 ### Task 2 (40%): Building a paper Enigma machine
 Follow the [paper Enigma machine](http://wiki.franklinheath.co.uk/index.php/Enigma/Paper_Enigma) to build yours, then complete the following practices. *Each practice is a continuation of its previous one, take a video when you are doing the practices.*
 *Again, no ring settings or plugboard settings at the beginning.*
-1. Complete the encryption/decryption practices described in the [paper Enigma machine](http://wiki.franklinheath.co.uk/index.php/Enigma/Paper_Enigma).
+1. Complete the decryption practices described in the [paper Enigma machine](http://wiki.franklinheath.co.uk/index.php/Enigma/Paper_Enigma).
 You should get the same results as Task 1.
 2. With ring settings at 17, 7 and 19, plug board settings for these 4 pairs: "BX CF DG EV",  and message key "F B I" to decipher "UIBUT MIS KUYD", the plaintext is a blessing sentence with three correct English words.
-3. Verify your result in the previous practice with the Enigma machine simulator.
+3. With the same settings, encrypt the plaintext got in the previous practice with the Enigma machine simulator, you should get the ciphertext "UIBUT MIS KUYD".

 ### (20%): Report